7,000 Hectare Commercial Plantation, Laos

-SLP Environmental Consultants (Laos) was appointed to provide Environmental & Social Impact Assessment (ESIA) services for a 1,000 hectare plantation scheme (the Project) located in Southern Laos.
-Our client was considering leasing an economic land concession (ELC) for cultivation and as part of their corporate social responsibility process, and in accordance with Government of Laos (GOL) regulations, commissioned SLP Environmental to i) assess the potential environmental and socio-economic impacts of the planned Project activities on the natural environment, project affected people (PAP) and project affected communities (PAC), and ii) formulate and implement Environmental and Social Action Plans to mitigate the effects of any identified adverse impacts and enhance the positive impacts.
+SLP Environmental (Laos) was appointed to conduct an Ecological & Environmental Baseline Survey (EBS) of a large tract of land located on the Boloven Plateau in Southern Laos.
+The client was considering the acquisition of the land for development as a commercial plantation and as part of their corporate social responsibility process commissioned SLP Environmental to assess the likely environmental and socio-economic cultural impacts of the proposed scheme and to develop and implement Environmental and Social Action Plans to mitigate the effects of any adverse impacts.

 As part of the overall study SLP conducted environmental and ecological baseline surveys (EBS) to establish the baseline conditions at the study site.
 This data was used to formulate an Environmental Management & Monitoring Plan (EMMP) to ensure that the identified adverse environmental and social impacts arising as a consequence of the Projects activities were appropriately mitigated and monitored for compliance.

 The ecological baseline study comprised a quantitative and qualitative approach involving the identification of particular taxon and habitats complimented by village interviews conducted before the field survey in order to gain a preliminary understanding of the status of a particular taxon and ecosystem in the survey area.
 The study site was divided into several grid cells and survey blocks were selected for targeted survey based on the various potentially sensitive habitat types identified on and in the immediate environs of the study site.
 Terrestrial and aquatic habitats and an inventory of observed flora and fauna was compiled.